 Here is more about each of the winning entries.

-Demelza Mason’s story, Smuggler’s Moon, is a retelling of an 18th Century story about smugglers in Cornwall.
+Demelza Mason’s story, Smuggler’s Moon, is a retelling of an 18th Century story about smugglers in Wiltshire.
 Confronted by soldiers, the day is saved by young Zeph whose explanation is so extraordinary that the soldiers fall for it, hook, line and sinker.

 The Judges said of the story: ‘Demelza chose a less traditional setting than we might have expected for this story of a group of smugglers caught red-handed.
 We admired the atmosphere she created through rich imagery and authentic dialogue and dialect, and the way the narrative’s focus suddenly spotlights young Zeph, from whom the soldiers demand answers.
 Demelza is a most accomplished writer, and an ambitious storyteller, drawing on her clear knowledge and understanding of the period, and of the dangerous world of smuggling.’